justdaj/journal/README.md

 Alternatively, if you don't have PHP installed, or you aren't comfortable in the command line, you can use [this online tool](https://codeshack.io/php-password-hash-generator/) to generate the hash for you.
 Just leave the settings as default (BCRYPT & 12), type in your password and git the generate button.

 ## Roadmap

 *Journal* is pretty much feature complete at this point, as it does everything I need it to.
 I *might* add additional features in the future, but this project is driven by *my* needs.
 If there's a feature you'd like me to add, please [submit an issue](https://github.com/kevquirk/journal/issues) and I'll consider it.

+## No warranty

+Please note that this was always designed to be a personal project to help me learn PHP.
+If you decide to self-host a copy of *Journal* is comes with no warranty whatsoever and I can't be held liable for any issues as a result of using this software.